MCQ on Nucleus :

 a) Golgi apparatus is involved with the formation of lysosomes.

-b) Nucleus, mitochondria and plastids have DNA; hence they are able to make their own
+b) Nucleus, mitochondria, and plastids have DNA; hence they can make their own

 Structural proteins.